What is a high interest savings account?

 What is a high-interest savings account?

-• Minimum deposit: To kickstart your savings journey, an initial deposit is often required, and this amount varies from provider to provider.
+Minimum deposit: An initial deposit is often required, and this amount varies from provider to provider.

 There are a range of things to consider when choosing an account:

-• Notice period: How soon might you need access to your funds?
-Early withdrawal can come with a cost.
+How soon might you need access to your funds?
+Early withdrawal can come with a penalty.

 The government considers interest on your savings as a kind of income, and it’s subject to tax.
 But UK taxpayers each get an annual personal savings allowance – that’s the amount of interest you can make on your savings without having to pay tax on it.
 The size of your allowance depends on your income:

-To sidestep the taxman entirely, consider using an ISA.
+There are also cash ISAs to consider, which are tax free savings products.
 Interest earned on cash ISA deposits remains tax-free, and you're allowed up to £20,000 per tax year.
-Utilise our savings calculator to strategise your savings goals.
+Our savings calculator has more details.

 High-yield savings accounts come with their own set of advantages and disadvantages: